hbpeters/2016-2020_pres_elections_twitter/README.md

 ### Sentiment Analysis
+Vader is a sentiment analysis library in Python which uses a dictionary in order to map lexical features to sentiment scores, which are emotion intensities.
+By summing up the intensity of each word in a text, Vader can obtain the overall text’s sentiment score.
+Vader is intuitive, in that it understands the implications of capitalization and punctuation.
+It also will take the usage of negative words such as “not” or “no” into account.
+Vader has four classes of sentiments that it assigns these scores to.
+These classes include positive, negative, neutral, and compound.
+The compound class is an aggregated score of the first three classes and it ranges from -1.0 to +1.0.
+These compound scores can tell us whether or not our text was expressing a positive, negative, or neutral opinion.
 The following sets of plots for each year show the distributions of compound scores for all tweets, for the left and right subsets we identified, and for the four types of dialogue we identified.
 We can see that the distributions appear very similar, both between the groups for each year and across the two years.

 ![2016 polarity](2016_compound_dists.png)